Skip to main content

 const greeting = "Hi there";

-// Creating a mock event
+// Step 3: Create a mock event with our test data

 const mockNewGreetingEvent = Greeter.NewGreeting.createMockEvent({